This article provides the following steps to set up Phoenix on your server:

 - In the Phoenix agent, paste your activation token, provide a server name, and click Activate.
 The agent collects this information and connects with the cloud.
 Using the activation token, Phoenix Cloud authenticates the agent and creates a persistent connection with it.

-In the Phoenix Management Console, the activated server is registered under the site you selected in step 1.
+In the Phoenix Management Console, the activated server is registered under the organization you selected in step 1.
 To see your server, log on to Phoenix Management Console, select the organization, and click Servers.
 Select the Registered tab under Servers to see the server you activated.

 After your SQL server is registered, you can configure it for backup.